GCG serves as the foundation for BRIDS in providing quality services to foster a conducive business climate.

 Risk Management Function and Policy

-The Risk Management Committee was established following the Board of Directors Decree No: KD-34/16/RM-DS on November 23, 2020.
+The Risk Management Committee was established following the Board of Directors Decree No: KD-41/002/DIR-DS on January 24, 2017.
 The Risk Management Committee assists the Board of Directors in providing information on the risks faced by the Company through risk profile reports so that the Board of Directors can determine risk mitigation that can be applied.

 Duties and Responsibilities